Mayor Adrian O. Mapp through the Office of Community Development and Plainfield non-profit,

 Plainfield.
 The Pride and Purpose Film Fest will celebrate and feature LGBTQIA writers,

-artists, business entrepreneurs, and filmmakers at the event designed specifically for our diverse
+artists, business entrepreneurs, and film makers in event designed specifically for our diverse

 Union County LGBTQIA community and their allies.